nicoespeon/gitgraph.js/packages/gitgraph-node/README.md

 > You need to have [npm][get-npm] installed.

-Install the package with npm: `npm i --save gitgraph-node`
+Install the package with npm: `npm i --save @gitgraph/node`

 Then, use it in your node.js scripts.